This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 Well, the last type of argument is the range.
 It is demonstrated here.

-Let’s make some assumption.
+Let’s make some assumptions.
 Say, you have some values.
 The number of values may be 100, 1000, or any.
-Your boss has told you to give him the average of largest 5 values of this data.
+Your boss has told you to give him the average of the largest 5 values of this data.
 What can you do?
 First, you’ll think that whether there is any predefined function in Excel to solve it efficiently.
-Yes, it has the LARGE function.
+Yes, it has a LARGE function.
 The LARGE function does not give the result directly.
 You have to use it trickily.
 You can use the LARGE function in the following way (assuming that you have 20 values and the data range is named “DataAvg”):

 =(LARGE(DataAvg, 1)+LARGE(DataAvg, 2)+LARGE(DataAvg, 3)+ LARGE(DataAvg, 4)+LARGE(DataAvg, 5))/5

 The above formula will return the average of the largest 5 values of your data.
-The formula works fine, but you will face a problem when in next time your boss will ask you to average of 100 values from a data range of say 2000 values.
+The formula works fine, but you will face a problem when next time your boss will ask you to average of 100 values from a data range of say 2000 values.
 This time you have to rewrite this formula in a new way and it is really toilsome.
 Here comes the custom VBA function, TopAverage (DatAvg, Num).

 I have written the TopAverage function in the following way: